d-smit/sentinel2-deep-learning/README.md

 ## Project Overview

 The goal of this project was to develop training methodologies for land-cover prediction using Sentinel-2 imagery.
+We were aiming to consider spatial and textural elements of the scene, to assess their impact on classification.
 We had access to a single Sentinel-2 tile of South-West England.
 Our ground-truth was Corine Land-Cover mapping for the same area.

 ## Data Preparation

 Running ```scene_prep.py``` will load in our test image.
-The script merges our 4 band tifs into one raster, and samples a training set of pixels from the raster.
+We were only considering bands R,G,B and NIR.
+The script merges our 4 band tifs into one raster.

 Initially having access to the 13 spectral bands captured by Sentinel-2, we merged RGB and Near Infrared bands: